pixielabs/devise-recognisable/README.md

 `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Deploying to Staging

+If you want to deploy to staging, first merge your changes into the staging branch and push them to github.
+Then run `bundle update` and commit the new `Gemfile.lock`.
+Pushing the `Gemfile.lock` will trigger a deploy that includes your latest changes.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at